Hey Tech Startups! Ever Think About Basing Your Business In Estonia?

 Why Do Estonian Officials Want Online Businesses To “Set Up Legal Shop” In Estonia?

 According to experts, all e-migrants are safe in e-Stonia.
-The country is simply interested in attracting tech investors.
+The country just wants to attract tech investors.
+And, these days, who doesn’t.
+Estonia’s just taking it one step further and advertising.

 E-Stonia: It’s Worth A Look.
 No, Really.

-And truth be told, Estonia’s offer may be downright attractive to many businesses.
-A digital- and mobile-friendly nation, Estonian policies are decidedly 21st century.
+Truth be told, Estonia’s offer may be downright attractive to many businesses.
+A digital-friendly nation, Estonian policies are decidedly 21st century.
 For example:

 Estonia’s No-Prying Policy.“By law, the state may not ask for any piece of information more than once, people have the right to know what data are held on them and all government databases must be compatible, a system known as the X-road.”